rcls/discus/docs/README.md

 * **101** : `SBC` (subtract with carry)
 * **110** : `XOR` (sets `C` to 0 also)
 * **111** : unused alias of `AND`.

-Incidentally, the corresponding bits in `CMP` and `TST` instructions match `SUB` and `AND` respectively, simplifying the instruction decode.

 `ADD(A)` and `ADC(A)` instructions give left shift and (9-bit) rotate.
 There are no right shift instructions.